 In 2000, Steve Murphy joined the company as President and Chief Operating Officer, and was named President and CEO in 2002.
 Maria Rodale, the daughter of Bob and Ardie Rodale, was elected Chairman of the Board in 2007, and was named Chief Executive Officer in September 2009, succeeding Steve Murphy.
 Ardie Rodale served as the company's Chief Inspiration Officer until her passing in December 2009.

-Today, privately held Rodale is the world’s leading health and wellness content company, with print, digital, and video properties that resonate with millions of customers around the world.
-It is home to some of the most successful and well-regarded health and wellness brands, including Men's Health, Prevention, Runner's World, Women's Health, Bicycling, Organic Gardening and Running Times.
-Rodale also maintains its tradition of publishing bestselling diet, fitness, nutrition, health, wellness, science, and lifestyle books, from the South Beach Diet series to Vice President Al Gore's An Inconvenient Truth to Eat This Not That! and Flat Belly Diet!
-The company is also a leader in direct-response marketing and has more than 27 million active customers in its database.
+Today, privately held Rodale is the world’s leading health and wellness content company, with print, digital, video and e-commerce properties that resonate with millions of customers around the world.
+It is home to some of the most successful and well-regarded health and wellness brands, including , including Men's Health, Prevention, Runner's World, Women's Health, Bicycling, Rodale's Organic Life and Running Times.
+Rodale also maintains its tradition of publishing bestselling diet, fitness, nutrition, health, wellness, science, and lifestyle books, including Vice President Al Gore's An Inconvenient Truth, Organic Manifesto: How Organic Food Can Heal Our Planet, Feed the World, and Keep Us Safe by Maria Rodale, and the best-selling Flat Belly Diet!
+The company is also a leader in direct-response marketing and has more than 27 million active customers in its database. .

-Through its strong brands and unparalleled editorial content, Rodale carries on the work of its founder and fulfills its mission to inspire and enable people to improve their lives and world around them.
+Through its strong brands, new products and businesses, and unparalleled editorial content, Rodale carries on the work of its founder and fulfills its mission to inspire health, healing, happiness and love in the world.
+Starting with you.